square/bionic/docs/concepts.rst

 when your functions are small, change fast, and have few external dependencies -- for example, when your flow is defined in a notebook.

-.. [#f2] Bionic detects code changes by extracting and hashing the Python bytecode of each function decorated by a FlowBuilder.
+.. [#code_hash] Bionic detects code changes by extracting and hashing the Python bytecode of each function decorated by a FlowBuilder.